 5 Mistakes That Can Tank Your Marketing Strategy - And How to Fix Them

 From the earliest days of street criers holding big placards of sale to the most recent mobile app advertising, marketing has come a long way in the United Kingdom.
 With changing times, the facets of marketing have also evolved into path-breaking techniques.
 It is the defining element of a business that helps in its survival.
 It breathes life into a name and transforms it into a brand that enjoys widespread popularity and customer loyalty.
 Being a mix of the four most significant Ps – Price, Product, Placement and Promotion, marketing is the foundation that supports a business through its lifecycle.
 From market research to understanding consumer behaviour, every business plan and strategy is guided by marketing efforts.
 Recently, the dynamics of the game have changed with multiple channels and platforms coming into the picture.
 The digital marketing budgets are on the rise as the modern consumer is spending more time online than watching TV or reading newspapers.
-Marketing becomes all the more vital for start-ups trying to gain visibility and businesses for sale in the United Kingdom who are vying to maintain their market share for a quick sale.
+Marketing becomes all the more vital for start-ups trying to gain visibility and many small businesses for sale in United Kingdom who are vying to maintain their market share for a quick sale.
 It is a no-brainer that marketing is an indispensable part of a business irrespective of its positioning and place in the growth stage.

 In their quest of getting a bigger share of the pie in the extremely competitive marketplace, brands are riding high on trying to reach maximum target buyers.
 The race to convert the maximum leads inadvertently makes them commit mistakes that dilute their promotional efforts and derails them from the path of success.
 Here are the top five mistakes that companies make while trying to increase sales and how they can be fixed.